-If a feeder is too high maintenance for you, try a nice hanging basket of bright red or deep pink fuschia–I’ve been lucky and it’s always worked for me!
+If regularly washing out feeders and mixing up recipes is too high maintenance for you, try a nice hanging basket of bright red or deep pink fuchsia–I’ve been lucky and it’s always worked for me!
 More plant suggestions are found here.

-For beginner gardeners, I’d recommend containers or boxes filled with petunias or Impatiens (or try a mix of both!).
+For beginner gardeners, I’d recommend containers or boxes filled with petunias, geraniums or Impatiens (or try a mix of all three!).
 I find them pretty low maintenance and hardy.

-Good luck this year, I hope these little guys find you and choose to hang around .
+Good luck this year, I hope these little guys find you and accept your invitation to hang around :).